NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Introduction

 \section{Introduction}

-Galaxies in the universe form a large-scale structure called the cosmic web \citep{Bond1996}.
+Galaxies in the Universe form the large-scale structure called the cosmic web \citep{Bond1996}.
 From high- to low-density regions, it consists of nodes (clusters), filaments, and voids.
 Filaments are intermediate density environments with long and thin structures.
-It can be clearly observed in the galaxy distributions from the redshift surveys, e.g. the Sloan Digital Sky Survey \citep[SDSS;][]{Abazajian2009}, the Galaxy And Mass Assembly \citep[GAMA;][]{Driver2011}, and the 2MASS Redshift Survey \citep{Huchra2012}. $N$-body and hydrodynamical simulations can also reproduce these features \citep[e.g.][]{Springel2006, Vogelsberger2014, Nelson2019}.
+It can be clearly observed in the galaxy distributions from the redshift surveys; for example, the Sloan Digital Sky Survey \citep[SDSS;][]{Abazajian2009}, the Galaxy And Mass Assembly \citep[GAMA;][]{Driver2011}, and the 2MASS Redshift Survey \citep{Huchra2012}. $N$-body and hydrodynamical simulations can also reproduce these features \citep[e.g.][]{Springel2006, Vogelsberger2014, Nelson2019}.

-Filaments account for roughly 40\% of the universe's mass \citep{Aragon-Calvo2010}, and encompass the majority of galaxies.
-Galaxies grow and develop within the cosmic web, their characteristics being influenced by the large-scale environment, including their stellar mass, star formation rate (SFR), and morphology \citep[e.g.][]{Tanaka2004, Grutzbauch2011, Wang2018, Donnan2022}.
+Filaments account for roughly 40\% of the Universe's mass \citep{Aragon-Calvo2010} and encompass the majority of galaxies.
+Galaxies grow and develop within the cosmic web, and their characteristics are influenced by the large-scale environment, including their stellar mass, star formation rate (SFR), and morphology \citep[e.g.][]{Tanaka2004, Grutzbauch2011, Wang2018, Donnan2022}.
 Filaments also act as the main pathways of the cosmic web by transporting cold gas, particularly atomic and molecular hydrogen (\hi and $\rm H_2$), to nodes where massive clusters form.
 Several studies have shown that cold gas within galaxies interacts with the cosmic web through gas accretion, stripping, and other physical processes \citep{Mori2000, Quilis2000, Kawata2008, Danovich2012, Aragon2019}.

-However, the impact of the cosmic web on the cold gas content of galaxies remains a topic of discussion.
+The impact of the cosmic web on the cold-gas content of galaxies remains a topic of discussion.
 Some research suggests that the cosmic web can block the supply of cold gas to galaxies.
-For example, \cite{Odekon2018} employed the ALFALFA \hi survey \citep{Giovanelli2005} and discovered that late-type galaxies lose \hi as they move into denser regions.
-Utilizing data from the REsolved Spectroscopy of a Local VolumE \citep[RESOLVE;][]{Eckert2015, Stark2016} and the Environmental COntext survey \citep[ECO;][]{Moffett2015}, \cite{Hoosain2024} found that galaxies located near filaments have reduced gas content, and more isolated galaxies become gas-deficient when getting closer to filaments.
+For example, \cite{Odekon2018} employed the Arecibo Fast Legacy ALFA Survey (ALFALFA) \hi survey \citep{Giovanelli2005} and discovered that late-type galaxies lose \hi as they move into denser regions.
+Using data from REsolved Spectroscopy of a Local VolumE \citep[RESOLVE;][]{Eckert2015, Stark2016} and the Environmental COntext survey \citep[ECO;][]{Moffett2015}, \cite{Hoosain2024} found that galaxies located near filaments have reduced gas content, and more isolated galaxies become gas-deficient when closer to filaments.